-In this paper, we explore the policy-aware VMs migration problem, and present an efficient PoLicy-Aware VM maNagement (PLAN) scheme, which, (a) adheres to policy requirements, and (b) reduces network-wide communication cost in DC networks.
+In this paper, we explore the joint policy-aware and network-aware VMs migration problem, and present an efficient PoLicy-Aware and Network-aware VM management (PLAN) scheme, which, (a) adheres to policy requirements, and (b) reduces network-wide communication cost in DC networks.
 The communication cost is defined with respect to policies associated to each VM.
 In order to attain both goals, we model the utility (i.e., the reduction ratio of communication cost) of VM migration under middlebox traversal requirements and aim to maximize it during each migration decision.
-To the best of our knowledge, this is the first joint study on policy-aware performance optimization through elastic VM management in DC networks.
+To the best of our knowledge, this is the first joint study on policy-aware performance optimization through elastic VM management in DC networks [13].

-The contributions of this paper are three-fold:
+In short, the contributions of this paper are three-fold:

-1) The formulation of the policy-aware VM management

-- problem (PLAN), the first study that jointly considers policy-aware VM migration and performance optimization in DC networks; - An efficient distributed algorithm to optimize network communication cost and guarantee network policy compliance; - 3) An extensive performance evaluation demonstrating that PLAN can effectively reduce communication cost while meeting policy requirements.
+- 1) The formulation of the policy-aware VM management problem (PLAN), the first study that jointly considers policy-aware VM migration and performance optimization in DC networks; - An efficient distributed algorithm to optimize network communication cost and guarantee network policy compliance; and - 3) A real-life implementation of $PLAN^1$ and an extensive performance evaluation demonstrating that PLAN can effectively reduce communication cost while meeting policy requirements.

 The remainder of this paper is organized as follows.
-Section II describes the model of policy-aware VM management (PLAN), and defines the communication cost and utility for VM migration.
-An efficient, distributed algorithm and implementation are proposed in Section III.
-Section IV evaluates the performance of PLAN.
-Section V outlines related work on VM migration and policy implementations.
-Finally, Section VI concludes the paper.
+Section 2 describes the model of policy-aware VM management (PLAN), and defines the communication cost and utility for VM migration.
+An efficient distributed algorithm is proposed in Section 3, followed by presentation of our python-based testbed implementation in Section 4.
+Section 5 evaluates the performance of PLAN.
+Section 6 outlines related work on VM migration and policy implementations.
+Finally, Section 7 concludes the paper and discusses future works.